Aatlantise/sinitic-nlu/readme.md

-# Sinitic NLU & Transfer learning
+# Sinitic NLU

 We investigate transfer learning from Mandarin to other Sinitic languages (Cantonese, Wu, Hokkien).

+The Cantonese portion of thie repository accompanies our preprint: ["CantoNLU: A benchmark for Cantonese natural language understanding"](https://arxiv.org/html/2510.20670v1).

 ## Download model first